HSG-12M: A Large-Scale Benchmark of Spatial Multigraphs from the Energy Spectra of Non-Hermitian Crystals: Poly2Graph: Automating Spectral Graph Extraction

 \section{Poly2Graph: Automating Spectral Graph Extraction}

-Poly2Graph is the first \emph{end-to-end}, high-performance pipeline that converts an arbitrary one-dimensional crystal Hamiltonian into its \emph{spectral graph} representation.
-It operationalises the mathematical construction reviewed in \appxref{appx:math} by integrating non-Bloch band theory, algebraic geometry, and morphological image processing.
+Poly2Graph is high-performance and the first \textit{end-to-end} automated pipeline that converts an arbitrary one-dimensional crystal Hamiltonian into its \textit{spectral graph} representation.
+It operationalizes the mathematical construction reviewed in \appxref{appx:math} by integrating non-Bloch band theory, algebraic geometry, and morphological image processing.

 Full algorithmic details are deferred to \appxref{appx:p2g}.
-Here we highlight the design choices that make Poly2Graph \textit{six orders of magnitude faster} and \textit{20-40× more memory-efficient} than the best available code\footref{fn:p2g}, thereby enabling the construction of HSG-12M.
+Here we highlight the design choices that make Poly2Graph $\bm{10^{5}\!\times}$ \textbf{faster} and more memory-efficient than the best available code (empirical benchmark in \appxref{appx:p2g_bench}), thereby enabling the construction of HSG-12M.

 \textbf{From Hamiltonians to Characteristic Polynomials.} Poly2Graph initializes with either a Bloch Hamiltonian matrix $H(z)$ or its characteristic polynomial.
 For a $s$-band tight-binding crystal chain, the Bloch Hamiltonian reads